Directly to the content

 The Umeshu found its way from China to Japan a long time ago and was first used as a medicine for sore throats.
 The word Umeshu first appeared in a dictionary of Japanese food in 1697.

-Umeshu is drunk in Japan straight, on the rocks or extended with soda water.
-In winter, the Japanese also drink their liqueur extended with warm water.
-In our shop you will find a large selection of umeshu.
-Whether sparkling, with rose, yuzu or barrel stored - there is certainly something for everyone!
+In Japan, umeshu is drunk straight, on the rocks or extended with soda water.
+In winter, the Japanese also like to drink it with warm water.
+There is a large selection of umeshus in our store.
+Whether sparkling, with melon or yuzu, or barrel-aged - there is sure to be something for everyone!

 - Umeshus in our shop -